 Eveline Rivers-McCoy was born in Little Rock Arkansas and raised in Kentucky.
 She attended the University of Arkansas where she met her basketball playing husband Wade.
 She has lived in Amarillo, Texas for over 50 years and this is where she raised their three children.

 When her children were school aged, Eveline learned of a local family who was in need of coats.
 The children were not attending school because they didn’t have a warm coat to wear and the need to help that family during the Christmas Holidays grew into a large non-profit for Eveline.
 She realized all that was standing between a select group of children and an education was a warm coat, so she began collecting them.
 Eveline River’s Christmas Project started over 37 years ago helping 43 children and now gives over 2,500 warm coats annually and provides Christmas Gifts to over 6,000 economically disadvantaged children each year.
 The primary mission is to improve educational outcomes and supply basic childhood needs.
-The project has also placed over 14,000 books annually into homes where books are considered a luxury.
 To find out more about Eveline Rivers Christmas Project CLICK HERE.

 From this project Eveline created a 2nd non profit organization, Eveline’s Sunshine Cottage.
 The idea was to provide a safe stable place for homeless or extremely low income single parent families to obtain a college education, become stable and get off the government system.
 There are currently eight homes.